utPLSQL/utPLSQL/docs/userguide/annotations.md

 Finished in .018115 seconds
 2 tests, 0 failed, 0 errored, 0 disabled, 0 warning(s)
 ```

+!!! note "Package scope"
+    Unlike `--%afterall`, the `--%aftereach` annotation is only applicable within the scope of current test suite package.
+The `--%aftereach` annotations from parent suite package are ignored.

 See [beforeall](#Beforeall) for more examples.